vantorp/vantorp/README.md

 - 🌱 I’m currently exploring **Java**, **C** and **Data Visualization**.
-- 🤝 I’m looking to collaborate on **open-source projects** and **innovative web applications**.
+- 🤝 I’m looking to collaborate on **open-source projects** and **innovative web applications** related to privacy and security.
-- ⚡ Fun fact: I am an avid yogi and certified yoga teacher! 🧘🏻‍♀️
+- ⚡ Fun fact: I am an avid yogi and certified yoga teacher 🧘🏻‍♀️